MM3 Surface Tension Breaker is a dispersant and is used to break down the surface tension of the acrylic paints.

 MM3 Surface Tension Breaker will also assist with the dispersion of colour when you are employing the paints in a watercolour technique.

-To view or download a copy of MM3 MSDS, please CLICK HERE (281kb)
+To view or download a copy of MM3 SDS, please CLICK HERE (281kb)

 (See further tips and instructions on the dedicated airbrushing techniques page.)